Applications can be made online.

 - A CV detailing your work experience to date.

 - Evidence of your English proficiency if English is not your first language

 - A Research Proposal.
-Applications must normally be accompanied by a research proposal of 2000 words.
-In some cases students who are funded or who expects funding from some government agencies apply for a ‘1 + 3': MSc followed by a MPhil/PhD; in these cases, at the time of applying for a ‘1 + 3' a short research proposal will suffice.
+Applications must normally be accompanied by a research proposal of approximately 2000 words.
+In some cases students who are funded, or who expects funding, from government agencies may apply for a ‘1 + 3': MSc followed by a MPhil/PhD; in these cases, at the time of applying for a ‘1 + 3' a shorter research proposal will suffice.